 All of the Company's activities are outsourced to third parties.
-The Company therefore has no greenhouse gas emissions to report from its operations, nor does it have responsibility for any other emissions producing sources.
+The Company therefore has no greenhouse gas emissions to report from its operations, nor does it have responsibility for any other emissions producing sources under the Companies Act 2006 (Strategic Report and Directors' Reports) Regulations 2013.
+For the same reason as set out above, the Company is a low energy user under the SECR regulations and has no energy and carbon information to disclose.